 Recruiting, developing and retaining our talent is one of our most important priorities.
-We work towards that objective by communicating openly and consistently with our employees, providing training and opportunities for career advancement, rewarding our employees fairly and encouraging employees to give direct feedback to senior management.
-We recognise the importance of providing a supportive working environment and of providing a healthy work/life balance for all our employees, both in Georgia Capital and in our portfolio companies.
+We work towards that objective by communicating openly with our employees, providing training and opportunities for career advancement, rewarding our employees fairly and encouraging employees to give direct feedback to senior management.
+We recognise the importance of providing a supportive working environment with a healthy work/life balance for all our employees, both at the holding company level and across our portfolio companies.

 A key factor in our success is a cohesive and professional team, capable of accomplishing the Group’s objectives.
 We are committed to attracting and identifying the best professionals, caring and planning for their needs, investing in their development and fostering their commitment.

-The Group develops Human Resource (HR) policies and procedures which promote the key principles, areas, approaches and methods that are crucial for building Human Capital Management systems at each business level and at Georgia Capital level in line with the above mentioned policies implemented across the Group.
-Examples of some of our HR policies and procedures include, but are not limited to
+The Group develops and implements Human Resource (HR) policies and procedures which promote the key principles, areas, approaches and methods that are crucial for building Human Capital Management systems at each business level and at Georgia Capital level in line with the above mentioned policies.
+Examples of some of our HR policies and procedures include, but are not limited to:

 - staff administration;

 We are committed to employee engagement and we believe that effective communication is key.
 We strive to provide our employees with a continuous flow of information, which includes our corporate culture, the Group’s strategy and performance, risks relating to its performance, such as financial and economic factors, and our policies and procedures.
 We provide information in a number of ways, including via managers, presentations, email, intranet and regular off-site meetings.
 There are feedback systems, such as frequent employee satisfaction surveys, which ensure that the opinions of our employees are taken into account when making decisions which are likely to affect their interests.